-Electricity utilized to pump the water from its source in the ground to the homes and businesses within the community.
+Power Costs to pump the water from its source in the ground to the homes and businesses within the NJAWC service area or community.

-Staffing costs, including salaries and benefits, for its service technicians, water quality specialists, meter readers, administrative personnel and others who help run the water utility on a day-to-day basis.
+Staffing costs, including compensation and benefits, for its service technicians, water quality specialists, meter readers, administrative personnel and others who help run the water utility on a day-to-day basis.

-Fixed Service Charge: The purpose of the monthly service charge is to recover the full cost of providing meter reading and billing services, as well as the capital costs for physically providing the meter and related service lines.
-The rate is based on the size of the meter that was installed at the billing address.
-For residential customers who have a 5/8” meter, the service charge is $13.60 per month.
+Fixed Service Charge: The fixed service rate is based on the size of the meter that was installed at the service address.
+For residential customers who have a 5/8” meter, the service charge is $16.85 per month.

-Sewer Service Charge (including PSTAC): NJ American Water Company provides sewer (wastewater) services in Ocean City.
-Like the PWAC, the Purchased Sewerage Treatment Adjustment Clause (PSTAC) is a pass-through charge for the sewage treatment costs.
-The PSTAC reflects the costs that NJAWC pays to the CMCMUA for treating & disposing of wastewater in areas such as Ocean City, where they operate and maintain the sewer pipelines and collection system.
-Each year, the PSTAC is reset and may increase or decrease depending on many different factors, including the amount of wastewater sent to the sewage treatment plant and the authorities’ costs associated with treating & disposing of the sewage.
-The current charge is $36.0682 per 1,000 gallons of water usage billed at the property during the prior year’s summer quarter (July, August & September), but not less than $269.79 per year.
-This sewer service charge is then divided by 12 and is billed equally over the period of January through December each calendar year.
-The sewer service charge includes the PSTAC charge.
-The PSTAC rate is $24.9644 per 1,000 gallons, which is included in the above Sewer Service Charge.
-The total PSTAC charge represents approximately 69% percent of the overall Sewer Service Charge.
-The service charge includes the capital investment in the wastewater collection system pipelines and service lines and the majority of the costs for the operation and maintenance of those systems within the City.
+Minimum Service Charge (including PSTAC): The Company provides wastewater services in Ocean City.
+Like the PWAC, the Purchased Wastewater Treatment Adjustment Clause (PSTAC) surcharge is a pass through charge for the wastewater treatment costs.
+The PSTAC reflects the costs that NJAWC pays to the CMCMUA for treating and disposing of wastewater in Ocean City, where they operate and maintain the wastewater collection system.
+Each year, the PSTAC surcharge is reset (generally in April) and may increase or decrease depending on many different factors, including the amount of wastewater NJAWC sends to the treatment plant and the authorities’ costs associated with treatment and disposal.
+The current minimum service charge is $36.9579 per 1,000 gallons of water usage billed at the property during the prior year’s summer quarter (July, August and September), but not less than $276.45 per year.
+This minimum service charge is then divided by 12 and is billed equally over the period of January through December each calendar year.
+The actual PSTAC rate is $25.6889 per 1,000 gallons, which is included in the above minimum service charge.

-Volume Charge: In addition to the above monthly Sewer Service Charge there is a charge of $1.8698 per 1000 gallons ($1.39861 per 100 cubic feet) of water consumed for the current month.
-This is based on the amount of water utilized since your last meter reading and represents all of the costs not included in the sewer service charge.
+Sewer Usage Charge: In addition to the above monthly Minimum Service Charge there is a charge of $1.8980 per 1,000 gallons on the water consumed for the current month.
+This is based on the amount of water used in between meter readings.

 Add up your total monthly water usage recorded during the prior summer quarter (July, August & September).
-If that total is less than 7.48 thousand gallons then the minimum service charge of $269.79 or $22.48 per month will be billed to your account.
+If that total is less than 7,480 gallons then the minimum service charge of $276.45 or $23.04 per month will be billed to your account.

-If your total monthly water usage recorded during the prior summer quarter (July, August & September) is greater than 7.48 thousand gallons, then you must multiply the total water used by the rate per 1,000 gallons of $36.0682.
+If your total monthly water usage recorded during the prior summer quarter (July, August & September) is greater than 7,480 gallons, then you must multiply the total water used by the rate per 1,000 gallons of $36.9579.

-Divide that amount determined in (2) above by 12 for your monthly service charge.
+Divide that amount determined in (2) above by 12 for your monthly sewer service charge.

 New Jersey American Water Company